achillesrasquinha/16SMaRT/docs/source/README.md

 | [**`min_length`**]() | start length used to screen a sequence.
 | [**`max_length`**]() | end length used to screen a sequence.

 For example, take a look at a [sample.csv](https://github.com/achillesrasquinha/16SMaRT/blob/develop/src/s3mart/data/sample.csv) used in our sample pipeline.
 You can then provide the parameter as follows:

 ```
 input="/work/input.csv|<YOUR_URL_TO_CSV_FILE>"
 ```

-Each SRA ID is then fetched and saved onto disk within your data directory.
+Each SRA ID is then fetched and the FASTQ files are saved onto disk within your data directory.

 # Quality Control